JihoonBrianJun/OrderbookEncoder/README.md

 So far, best performance was achieved when trained on Jan/01/2024 ~ Jan/07/2024 (excluding Jan/03/2024) data, and evaluated on Jan/03/2024 data.

-Data files used for training in this project can be downloaded using the following command.
+Raw data files used for training in this project can be downloaded using the following command.
 ```
 gdown 1N9SRJmGB_ebnVaLyZ1R8VslDdM9n1AcI  # Orderbook data (Jan/01/2024 ~ Jan/07/2024)
 gdown 1U0S1vXpAhJhNsZbUN4X13nsDj7q8oBB8  # Orderbook data (Jan/08/2024 ~ Jan/14/2024)